gabigor1/project-one/README.md

 ## Win

 Making the logic for the aliens was a big win for me.
-I got a lot of problems trying to build it, in particular with the movement and when laser collisions remove one.
+I experienced a lot of problems trying to build it, in particular with the movement and when laser collisions.

 ```
  function alienMove() { // * function to move the aliens with their logic